DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 </div></div>

+Note:
+<li class="fragment" data-fragment-index="2">🧶 Many teams; many systems; 30+ had to be coordinated to implement a change to the duration of a loan-type.
+<li class="fragment" data-fragment-index="4">🐘 Every release was big and resulted in fire-fighting, urgent bugs, and emergency deployments.
+<li class="fragment" data-fragment-index="6">🔥 There was explicitly no time to address tech debt because there were too many fires.
+<li class="fragment" data-fragment-index="8">🤫 Decisions were often made based on what would get the least attention from superiors.
+<li class="fragment" data-fragment-index="10">🙈 Dev teams were implementing farmed-out requirements with nearly no context.

 ## Taylor's Scientific Management

+Note:
+- While the dysfunctions in organizations often have many contributing factors, Taylorism underlies many of the ideals that these organizations are striving toward.
-Note: Taylorism is often referenced as the evil we enlightened folks are trying to battle.
+- Taylorism is often referenced as the evil we enlightened folks are trying to battle.

 ![Wikimedia Commons from https://philadelphiaencyclopedia.org/archive/scientific-management/](https://philadelphiaencyclopedia.org/wp-content/uploads/2014/12/Frederick-Winslow-Taylor.jpg)